thepowerfuldeez/thepowerfuldeez.github.io/content/posts/introduction-to-parallelism/index.md

     )
 ```

+By calling `parallelize_module` it will monkey-patch `Tensor` to `DTensor` and add communication hooks.

-It will handle all-gather and all-reduce before and after the TP plan.
+It will handle necessary all-gathers / reduce-scatters and all-reduce before and after the TP plan.
 It won't handle async TP or more handy FP8 amax sharing, so you will still need to go in-depth if you want maximum efficiency.

-By calling `parallelize_module` it will monkey-patch `Tensor` to `DTensor` and add communication hooks.

-Tensor Parallel by itself has some disadvantages:
+Caveats:
+- TP groups that don’t divide model dimensions cleanly add padding/fragmentation and hurt occupancy.
-Obviously it's almost impossible to have tp group size not be a power of 2.
-I could imagine splitting a matrix by 3, but then re-combining that with the next matrix would feel almost impossible and probably compute inefficient.
-When you split your matrix, you assume that your existing kernel would work similarly, but chances are it requires different optimal tile size and your autotune might miss it (in simple terms, smaller matrices would benefit from smaller tile sizes)
+- When you split your matrix, you assume that your existing kernel would work similarly, but chances are it requires different optimal tile size and your triton autotune might miss it (in simple terms, smaller matrices would benefit from smaller tile sizes)

+### Conclusion
+In this post I covered the most popular parallelism strategies for general use small to medium-sized LLMs.
+I omitted Expert Parallel, Context Parallel and Pipeline Parallel which might be useful in other scenarios.

+Here are some practical considerations when you start to scale your model:
+1. Start with DDP (with torch.compile) as your baseline.
+Use async all-reduce + bucketing, increase grad accumulation to hide latency.
+2. If you’re memory-bound, try ZeRO-1.
+With limited compute sometimes it is already enough to get high enough MFU and fit your model.
+If model still doesn't fit, try activation checkpointing, then FSDP.
+3. When scaling further, add TP, or if you want higher MFU and/or you already have very large batch size -- use TP on smaller models to (3B+ params).